-Wherever you travel in Crete – from the western region of Chania, through Rethymno, Heraklion and on to the eastern shores of Lassithi – you’ll find an irresistible story of beaches, culture, mountains, valleys, villages, wine routes and people.
-And somehow, once you’ve sampled it all, it becomes your story.
+Wherever you are in Crete – in the region of Chania, Rethymno, Heraklion or over on the eastern shores in Lassithi – you’ll find an irresistible story of beaches, culture, mountains, valleys, villages, wine routes and people.
+And somehow, once you’ve sampled it all, it becomes part of your story.

-When it comes to beaches, you’ll probably already know what Crete is capable of.
-It’s not for nothing that the exotic blue water and soft white sands of Balos and Elafonisi, on the westernmost coast, regularly feature in Top 10 lists of breathtaking beaches.
-But on an island of 1,000km of coastline, there are endless beaches worthy of discovery, all along the popular north coast but in the lesser-known south too.
+When it comes to top attractions in Crete, you' probably already know about the beaches.
+The exotic blue water and soft white sand of Chania’s Balos lagoon and Elafonisi regularly feature in Top 10 lists of breathtaking beaches.
+But on an island with 1,000km of coastline, there are beaches to discover all over Crete.

 If you’re based in Rethymno or Heraklion, it’s just a short journey to the four beaches of Bali, perfect for a family splash or romantic getaway.
 But you could also head south to the twin beaches of Triopetra (separated by a peninsula) or secluded Agios Pavlos and intimate Lentas, a little further along the south coast.